Do you really want to work there?

 Here are some red flags to look out for when interviewing and negotiating your salary.

 You’ve probably heard me say that you should not disclose your current or expected salary when asked for it during your job interviews or salary negotiations.
-If you haven’t (or even if you have), you should bookmark this guide:

 A common follow up question to that guide is…